 It is important that you find the support you and your family needs as you move through your journey with Smith-Magenis Syndrome.
 Talking through your questions, concerns, and emotions can help as you move forward.

 - PRISMS is here for you every step of the way.
 Our caring staff, Board of Directors, and Professional Advisory Board are available to provide support and connect you to resources.
-Contact PRISMS at 972-231-0035 or email at email@example.com.
+Contact PRISMS at 972-231-0035 or email us at firstname.lastname@example.org.

 - Join our community to receive email updates from PRISMS and get connected to families in your area.

 - A great resource to utilize, especially for the newly diagnosed, are the SMS clinics.
 Located throughout the US, the staff at these clinics have expertise in SMS and can help you as you embark on this journey.
 Please visit the SMS Clinics page to get more information on a clinic that may be near where you live.